Talking with Teens and Preteens about Bullying

 - Does that help or make matters worse?

 - Does anyone else ever step in to stick up for the kids being teased?
-(My son once defined a friend as someone who didn't join in the teasing, even if they did nothing to stop it!)
+(In middle school, my son once defined a friend as someone who didn't join in the teasing, even if they did nothing to stop it!)

 - What does he think the teasing does to the person being teased?